RichardSwierk/Login/README.md

 ───────╚══╝
 ======================
 IOT device brute force login tool
-This program was made to check IOT devices for comman passwords
+This program was made to check IOT devices for common passwords

 ### How it works
 This uses Hydra for brute forcing and pnscan for port scanning